Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Creates fourth degree crime of operating drone equipped with weapon

-Senate version of A1924; would create a fourth-degree crime for operating a drone equipped with a weapon.
+Senate companion to A1924; would make it a fourth-degree crime to operate a drone equipped with any weapon.

 Last action: May 11, 2026